napari/docs/docs/naps/6-contributable-menus.md

 feeling of what might happen to their `Layers` as a result of clicking one of these menu items.

-1. `Visualization` - Items in this submenu allow you to generate visualizations from selected layer or layers.
+1. `Visualize` - Items in this submenu allow you to generate visualizations from selected layer or layers.
 They do not change the layer data.
 2. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
 3. `Edit` - The items in this submenu change the data of your layer through `Filters` or `Transformations`.
 Additionally `Annotation Tools` provide a location for convenience layer editing tools e.g. `Labels` split/merge actions.
 Items in this submenu **should not** generate new layers, but rather act upon the existing layer data.

-3. `Generate` - Items in this submenu are the main *analysis* actions you can take on your layer.
-These items should add new layers to the viewer based on analyses and processing of data in your selected layer(s).
-The five proposed submenus are `Projection`, `Segmentation`, `Classification`, `Registration` and `Tracks`.
+The remaining submenus under `Layers` deal with generating new layers based on processing of existing layers or other information.
+They define common *analysis* actions users may want to take on their layers.

+4. `Registration` - Commands that allow the user to perform image registration on one or more layers
+5. `Projection` - Commands that generate various projections based on one or more layers
+6. `Segmentation` - Commands that generate image segmentations
+7. `Tracks` - Commands that take in an image or segmentation and produce timelapse tracks
+8. `Classification` - ??

 Many of the actions in this menu exist in the right click layer context menu.
 These items should be replicated in the `Layers` menu as needed, both to aid discoverability and